Saviors of the South: A Celebration of Culture and Community

 - 3 min read

-mother opened their home to a circle of young dreamers who would go on to define a generation of music.
-Time and again, Rico used his own resources to keep that creative fire alive—buying food, creating space, and reminding them that greatness requires both grit and grace.
+At the center of this inspiring story stood Rico Wade, the visionary behind Organized Noize.
+His basement studio, known as The Dungeon, became the birthplace of Atlanta’s creative revolution.
+Years ago, Wade and his mother opened their home to a circle of young dreamers.
+These dreamers would go on to define a generation of music.
+Time and again, Rico used his resources to keep that creative fire alive—buying food, creating space, and reminding everyone that greatness requires both grit and grace.

 Each artist on stage spoke to Wade’s unmatched energy and the spiritual depth of his leadership.
 Killer Mike reflected on how Rico could “call you to your higher self” while still telling you the truth straight.
-The recurring theme: even when the crew was literally in The Dungeon, they refused to let it become a place of despair.
+The recurring theme?
+Even when the crew was literally in The Dungeon, they refused to let it become a place of despair.
 They transformed struggle into soul, pressure into poetry, and pain into purpose.

 When HipHopTruth.com asked the panel where their sense of social consciousness and uplift came from, Khujo of Goodie Mob answered with quiet clarity: